 All competition boats shall have not less than $300,000 of liability insurance.
 Boat operators may be required to produce proof of insurance to a member of the Board.
 Failure to maintain appropriate insurance minimums will result in disqualification and forfeiture of accumulated points.

 Safe boating must be observed at all times.
 Teams/competitors are required to wear a fastened US Coast Guard -approved personal floatation device anytime the combustion engine is running.
-All boats must be equipped with an emergency ignition cutoff switch, which must be securely attached to the operator/driver whenever the combustion engine is running.
+All boats must be equipped with an emergency ignition cutoff switch (kill switch), which must be securely attached to the operator/driver whenever the combustion engine is running.

 Teams/competitors may leave the boat to seek shelter during bad weather or when danger is imminent.
+The Tournament director may ask all competitors to stop fishing if weather becomes dangerous.
+In this case.
+ALL competitors must cease fishing immediately and seek shelter.

 All boats must be propeller driven and a minimum of sixteen (16) feet in length.
 Each boat is required to have all US Coast Guard safety equipment.
 Boats must contain a livewell satisfying the provisions outlined in Article V.